mattvonrocketstein/mattvonrocketstein.github.io/src/smash/input/python_use_cases.md

 -------------------------------------------------------------------------------

 ####Python Virtualenv Support
 Smash has sophisticated virtualenv support which is useful particularly if you're working on multiple projects or working with multiple versions of the same requirements.
 Activating/deactivating venvs is done with `venv_activate some_dir` and `venv_deactivate`, respectively.
 This not only updates your $PATH, but updates the python runtime.
 Modules from the new environment can now be imported directly, and side-effects from the old virtualenv are purged.
+For more details take a look at the [plugin documentation](#/plugins.html#virtualenv).
 To activate and deactivate virtualenv's automatically, take a look at the [project manager documentation](/project_manager.html).

 -------------------------------------------------------------------------------

 ####Completion Support for Python Tools

 By default smash supports various completion options for common python tools like [Fabric](#), [IPython](#), [setup.py](#), [flake8](#)/[pyflakes](#) [tox](#), and other stuff you probably use on a daily basis.

-* fabric completion is over command line options, and fabfile task names.
-* tox completion is over CLI options, and -e completes with names for available environments in tox.ini
-* ipython completion is over CLI options, and --profile completes with names for available profiles
-* python/flake8/pyflakes completion is over command line options
+Some of this is just option completion, but some is more interesting and dynamic (for example completion of task-names with fabric).
+For a full description, take a look at the [plugin documentation](/plugins.html#python-tools-completion)

 -------------------------------------------------------------------------------